REGISTRATION IS NOW OPEN! CLICK HERE TO RESERVE YOUR SPOT.

 Will there be food?

-Yes, we will have snacks in the morning and a lunch at the end.
+Yes, we will have snacks in the morning and lunch for everyone in attendance at 12 pm (noon).

 Can I invite friends?